Origins Counter Tops

 Characteristics: Origins is manufactured in thicknesses ranging from 1/8″ (the thinnest) up to 2″ and in common panel sizes of 48″ x 96″, 60″ x 120″ and 56″ x 146″.
 At 1/8″ thick, it is suitable for use as a plastic laminate.
 Origins can also be used as a solid surface material, typically at ½” or thicker.
 Origins panels are embossed with a slight texture to inhibit minor scratching.

 Solid Surface: An Origins solid surface panel offers a designer the opportunity to explore creative or complex edge possibilities, such as a convex overhanging curve or a wavy edge with several small overhanging curves.
 When Origins is used as a stand-alone, solid surface material of ½” or thicker, an adequate support structure will be required, unless applied over a substrate.
 For ½” material, supports should be at least every 12″ in each direction, for ¾” material, every 18″ in each direction, with 1″ thick material supported every 24″ in each direction.
-When using a substrate for support, mechanical fasteners (screws) every 6″ are recommended, since contact cement will not be adequate to laminate it securely.

 All countertops should be continuously supported along any adjoining walls.
 The front edge of any countertop should be adequately supported for its anticipated usage.
 For example, in a college restroom, a 1″ thick x 12′ long vanity top might require a ¼” thick x 2″ x 3″ galvanized steel angle hidden behind the decorative/structural front apron to support the weight of several students sitting on it.